ra-oe/PenguinBridge/README.md

 # PenguinBridge

-A tiny bridge between Python and PenguinMod.
+Note: this README was made by Copilot because i was too lazy to make my own A tiny bridge between Python and PenguinMod.
 Run a small Python server and let PenguinMod send named broadcasts to your Python code - great for quick tooling, prototypes, or adding simple GUI hooks.

 Status: WIP